LeandroMartinsSantos/Control_Jupyter/README.md

 # Control_Jupyter
-Control developments using jupyter notebook
+Developments in Control theory using jupyter notebook